 The commercial sector has 802,231 buildings representing 5.4% of the total building stock in Egypt.
-Commercial building saving potential ranges between 40-60%.
+Commercial building savings potential ranges between 40-60%.
 Cooling, ventilation, and Air Conditioning (HVAC) is the applications with the highest potential to reduce electricity consumption.